3 to 6 feet tall

-Grows in high parts and along the edges of fresh, brackish and salt marshes.
-Found in parts of the marsh that are irregularly flooded by tides; also grows on beaches and sand dunes in coastal areas.
-Can grow in full or partial sun.
+High parts and along the edges of fresh, brackish and salt marshes; also grows on beaches and sand dunes in coastal areas; can grow in full or partial sun

 Southern half of the Chesapeake Bay watershed, including Delaware, Maryland and Virginia.

-After blooming, flower clusters mature into seed heads filled with fuzzy, nut-like fruit capsules that each contain one seed.
+After blooming, flower clusters mature into seed heads.
+Seed heads are filled with fuzzy, nut-like fruit capsules that each contain one seed.
 Wind spreads the seeds.